PM02/SportDataset/README.md

 * Output will be named *SportDataset.txt*, within the same working directory.

 -------------

-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities

-(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

 The original data can be obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip